Completing your accounting degree can lead to a successful career

 all applicable scholarships and plot out all the due dates and

 timelines.
-Some accounting scholarship and accounting grants require
+Some scholarships and grants require

 applicants to submit initial materials as far as 8-12 months in